aullman/opentok-meet/README.md

 ## Running meet locally

 - Copy the contents of `config.json.sample` into `config.json` and add your credentials.
-  :warning: Note: the default config points to tbdev.
+  :warning: Note: the default config points to VAPID.
 If you intend to use a production api key you must change `apiUrl` and `opentokJs` to point to production endpoints.

 - Ensure redis is running (e.g. `redis-server` on mac)